-The level and composition of our capital are determined by multiple factors, including our consolidated regulatory capital requirements and our Internal Capital Adequacy Assessment Process ("ICAAP").
-ICAAP includes internal stress testing and economic capital and is a forward-looking assessment of our projected capital needs and resources.
-ICAAP incorporating earnings as well as balance sheet and risk forecasts under baseline and adverse economic and market conditions.
-The level and composition of our capital may also be influenced by rating agency guidelines, subsidiary capital requirements, the business environment, conditions in the financial markets and assessments of potential future losses due to adverse changes in our business and market environments.
+The level and composition of our capital are determined by multiple factors, including our consolidated regulatory capital requirements and our forward-looking assessment of our projected capital needs and resources.
+The level and composition of our capital may also be influenced by rating agency guidelines, subsidiary capital requirements, business environment, conditions in the financial markets and assessments of potential future losses due to adverse changes in our business and market environments.